anna-dor-plumsail/documents-docs/source/document-generation/xlsx/loops-and-nesting.rst

         - Regular rows
         - Tables

-Let us assume we have data for quarterly sales report.
-We will display report for each quarter on a separate sheet.
-The result document will look like this:
+Let us assume we have data for a quarterly sales report.
+We will display the report for each quarter on a separate sheet.
+The resulting document will look like this:

 .. image:: ../../_static/img/document-generation/xlsx-loops-and-nesting-result.png
     :alt: Loops and nesting result

 As you can see, there are multiple sheets.
-Each sheet has header with period name.
+Each sheet has a header with the name of a period.
 Then sales table with month name displayed for each month.

 Before we started researching our template, review `the source data in JSON format <./demos.html#loops-and-nesting-data>`_.

-Here is general structure of the data from demo.
-Most of content is omited by ":code:`...`" symbols:
+Here is general structure of the data from the demo.
+Most of the content is omitted by ":code:`...`" symbols:

 .. code:: json